Psychiatry

 Reaching Out

-The team at NewYork-Presbyterian's Center for Autism and the Developing Brain (CADB) partners with other members of the NewYork-Presbyterian Autism Task Force and organizations in our community who share our commitment to helping people with autism spectrum disorders and their families achieve the best lives possible.
-Through outreach efforts, educational events, and fundraising initiatives, our team engages with our neighbors to promote autism awareness.
+The team at NewYork-Presbyterian's Center for Autism and the Developing Brain (CADB) partners with other members of the NewYork-Presbyterian Autism Task Force and organizations in our community who share our commitment to supporting autistic individuals and their families.
+Through outreach efforts, educational events, and fundraising initiatives, our team engages with our neighbors to promote autism acceptance.

-CADB has co-chaired two Autism Awareness Virtual Community Outreach Fairs, following the successful in-person 2019 fair.
-The 2020 virtual fair was held in October and the 2021 virtual fair took place in April.
-The goal of these events is to introduce nonprofit partner organizations and educate fair attendees about autism resources available in New York City and surrounding communities.
+CADB has co-chaired two Autism Awareness Virtual Community Outreach Fairs, following the successful in-person 2019 fair in 2020 and 2021.
+The goal of these events was to introduce nonprofit partner organizations and educate fair attendees about autism resources available in New York City and surrounding communities.

 Connecting with our community